Enhancement of Scholarship and Interdisciplinarity through Research Partnership

 Weekly time commitment for student: 3 hours per week.

-Read the student's insight in to their Educational research experience.
+Read the student's Stories of Partnership with their Educational research experience.

 Life Sciences/EDU Collaboration